-While Flash was once the go to format for interactive content, in recent years several incompatibilities and vulnerabilities have arisen that have raised the question: is it worthwhile to publish third-party e-learning content to Flash?
+While Flash was once the go to format for interactive content, incompatibilities and vulnerabilities have arisen in recent years that have raised the question: is it worthwhile to publish third-party learning content to Flash?

 While Flash still remains compatible with browsers used at the desktop level, many of the most commonly used browsers are taking, or will be taking, steps to either disable or severely limit the capabilities of the Flash add-on due to the severe security issues that are discovered on a regular basis.
 An article found here explains some issues (Note: In the weeks after this article was published, several severe security flaws were discovered).
 For example, the Firefox browser recently disabled the Flash plugin completely due to security issues that were identified (though it has since been re-enabled once those issues were resolved), as well as the popular Google Chrome browser will have Flash disabled by default in their new release coming this September (2015), requiring the user to select and enable flash content on a case by case basis.

 In regards to mobile devices, flash is already fairly limited in it's compatibility, specifically in that Flash is not compatible on any iOS device (iPhone, iPad etc.).
 While it is possible to install Flash on a Android device, it is not a stock feature on most devices.